chandler az web design

 The piston is going to be pushed back in to the caliper so at this stage it's a good idea to make sure it is clean and to give it a squirt of lubricant.

-It should be possible to push the caliper body inwards toward the wheel so as to push the piston back in and give plenty of room for the new thicker pads.
 The old pads should just drop out at this stage.
 Clean out any mud or debris that might have built up in the caliper body and give it a good spray of lubricant to help make fitting the new pads easier.
 There is a sprung bit of stainless steel that sits in the caliper and this helps keep the pads from "chattering".

 Not a good pic but it does show the difference in thickness between old and new pads.